 On August 15, 2012, the Company issued $500 million of its 7.50% Senior Notes due August 15, 2022.
 As of June 26, 2021, the outstanding aggregate principal amount of the 7.50% Notes was $312 million.

 Revolving Credit Facility

-The Company is party to a $500 million unsecured revolving credit facility (the Revolving Credit Facility), including a $50 million swingline sub-facility and a $75 million sublimit for letters of credit pursuant to a credit agreement with a syndicate of banks (expiring in June 2024).
+The Company is party to a $500 million unsecured revolving credit facility (the Revolving Credit Facility), including a $50 million swingline sub-facility and a $75 million sublimit for letters of credit pursuant to a credit agreement with a syndicate of banks.
+The Revolving Credit Facility expires in June 2024.
 Borrowings under the Revolving Credit Facility bear interest at either the LIBOR rate or the base rate at the Company’s option (in each case, as customarily defined) plus an applicable margin.
-As of March 27, 2021, there were no borrowings outstanding under the Revolving Credit Facility and the Company was in compliance with all required covenants.
-As of March 27, 2021, the Company had $13 million of letters of credit outstanding under the Revolving Credit Facility.
+As of June 26, 2021, there were no borrowings outstanding under the Revolving Credit Facility and the Company was in compliance with all required covenants.
+As of June 26, 2021, the Company had $13 million of letters of credit outstanding under the Revolving Credit Facility.

 The entire disclosure for information about short-term and long-term debt arrangements, which includes amounts of borrowings under each line of credit, note payable, commercial paper issue, bonds indenture, debenture issue, own-share lending arrangements and any other contractual agreement to repay funds, and about the underlying arrangements, rationale for a classification as long-term, including repayment terms, interest rates, collateral provided, restrictions on use of assets and activities, whether or not in compliance with debt covenants, and other matters important to users of the financial statements, such as the effects of refinancing and noncompliance with debt covenants.